electro-smith/libDaisy/NE_FEEDBACK.md

  - dsy_sdram_init should return the ram size and a pointer to the base address.
 Or this should be queryiable through another interface to support applications that don't use link time management of this memory block.
  - having return codes for initialization functions seems kind of silly..
 If something fails intentionally crashing is usually a cleaner way to communicate the failure as you can't ignore that accidently which is pretty much the default behavior if you dont crash (no one ever checks the return values of init stuff)
  - SysTick_Handler should be in dsy_system.c
  - it would be nice to have the function "empty" in the dsy_audio header for testing purposes.
-As well a simple sin wave generator (output only).
+As well a simple sin wave generator (output only) and silence generator.
 Probably rename empty to dsy_audio_passthru etc.